regix1/qbt-cleanup/README.md

 7. Check FileFlows protection status
 8. Delete torrents that meet criteria
 9. Run orphaned file cleanup (if enabled):
-   - Collect all active torrent file paths
+   - Collect all active torrent file paths from qBittorrent
-   - Scan configured directories
+   - Recursively scan configured directories and all subdirectories
-   - Identify files not tracked by any torrent
+   - For each file/folder found, check if it's tracked by any active torrent
+   - Check file modification time (must be older than minimum age)
-   - Remove orphaned files/folders
+   - Remove orphaned files/folders that meet both criteria
 10. Commit database changes

 ### Deletion Logic